swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 collected 351 files so far.

-The data is a bit of a mess!
+The data is a bit of a mess, but often this is what we inherit!
-* inconsistent file names, there
+* scripts and
 * extraneous "NOTES" files
 * data is spread across many directories.